cth/banpipe/README.md

 `:- task(<taskname>(<input-file-types>,<options>,<output-file-types>)).`

 The declaration specifies that the module provides a task predicate with the name `<taskname>`.
 Such predicates always takes three arguments, a list of input files, a list of options and a list of output files. `<input-file-types>` is a Prolog list of terms which specifies the number and types of input files that the task predicate expects.
 The types are used defined and any Prolog term is a valid type.
 Similarly, `<output-file-types>` is a list of terms.
 The terms may contain variables, which may be shared between input types and output types.
-In this way, an output file type, may depend on an input file type. `<options>` is a of terms of arity one.
+In this way, an output file type, may depend on an input file type. `<options>` is a list of terms of arity one.
 The functor serves as key and the argument serves as value.
 Options may also contain variables.

-### The connection between modules and banpipe scripts
+### The connection between modules and BANpipe scripts

 Suppose that the interface file `/home/user/modules/foo/interface.pl`, i.e. of the module `foo` includes a ***task declaration***: